Tony Yoka was compared to Anthony Joshua after Olympics but is now forgotten heavyweight

 He and his wife Estelle Mossely each picked up boxing gold medals.
 Their firstborn is named Ali, naturally, already gifted with the perfect genetics to make his own impact in a couple of decades' time.

-But he had a one-year suspension imposed by the French Anti-Doping Agency from summer 2018 to 2019 for missing three drug tests - Yoka has maintained his innocence but, since quietly returning to the ring, has been unable to drum up the same hype that his potential once warranted.
+Yoka had a one-year suspension imposed by the French Anti-Doping Agency from summer 2018 to 2019 for missing three drug tests.
+He maintained his innocence but, since quietly returning to the ring, has been unable to drum up the same hype that his potential once warranted.

 He had impressed in a fifth pro victory, a 10th-round and one-sided beating of popular Brit Dave Allen.
 Allen had previously been beaten by Dillian Whyte and Luis Ortiz so Yoka, by doing such a clinical job, had reason to believe that he belonged in esteemed company.